aelnahas/redsmith.dev/content/posts/readings/microservices-pattern/chapter-1.md

 ---
 ## Introduction

-These are my notes from [Microservice Patterns](https://www.amazon.ca/Microservices-Patterns-examples-Chris-Richardson/dp/1617294543/ref=sr_1_1?dchild=1&keywords=microservice+patterns&qid=1620607913&sr=8-1) by `Chris Richardson`, on Chapter 1.
+These are my notes from Chapter 1 on [Microservice Patterns](https://www.amazon.ca/Microservices-Patterns-examples-Chris-Richardson/dp/1617294543/ref=sr_1_1?dchild=1&keywords=microservice+patterns&qid=1620607913&sr=8-1) by `Chris Richardson`

 ## Chapter Summary
-- Monolithic architecture pattern produces code as a single deployment unit.
-Wheras, the Microservice architecture pattern decomposes an application into a set of deployments, each with their own storage.
+- Monolithic architecture pattern results in code that is deployed as single unit.
+Where as, the Microservice architecture pattern decomposes an application into a set of services, each with its own storage and deployment.
 - Monolithic architecture is simple and quick to iterate on at the beginning, making it a good choice for simple application.
 - Microservice architecture helps accelerates the velocity of software development by enabling teams to work automonously on different services.
-- In exchange for being able to better able to scale features and teams, mircroservices come with a drawback of the complexity.
+- In exchange for being able to better scale features and teams, mircroservices come with a drawback of the complexity.

 ## 1.1.2 : The Benefits of the monolithic architecture
-At the beginning of the startup or project monolithic architectural approach offers some benefits, some of which are:
+At the beginning of the startup or project, monolithic architecture tends to offers some benefits, some of which are:

-- `Easy to Develop`: Allows devs to focus on developing a single app, which more aligned with IDE's and dev tools
+- `Easy to Develop`: Allows devs to focus on developing a single app, which is more aligned with IDE's and dev tools.
-- `Easy to make changes`: Because all the code is in one spot, it is easier to implement and deploy big changes.
+- `Easy to make changes`: Because all the code is in one spot,it is easier to implement and deploy big changes.
 - `Easy to test and deploy`
-- `Easy to scale`: Single deployments means that it is easier to scale the infrastructue , by either spinning more instances, or picking a better hardware.
+- `Easy to scale`: Single deployments means that it is easier to scale the infrastructue ,by either spinning more instances, or picking better hardware.

 ## 1.1.3: Living in the monolithic hell

-Over time more features and changes are being implemented on the monolithic app.
+Over time, more features and changes get implemented on the monolithic app.
 This makes development, deployment, scaling, and testing more difficult due to:

-- `Complexity`: As more code is added to the app, different modules in the system might become more coupled, making it harder to reason with and adapt to the changes needed.
-This in turn also makes it hard to test the changes.
+- `Complexity`: As more code is added to the app, different modules in the system become more coupled, making it harder to understand and adapt to the changes needed.
+Additionally, it becomes harder to test these changes.

-- `Development becomes more slow`: Larger applications take longer to build, boot and compile.
+- `Development becomes more slow`: Larger applications take longer to build, boot up and compile.

-- `Deployments is long and audous`: Similarly larger apps take more time to deploy, there is also more impact for errors due to it being a single source of fault.
+- `Deployments is long and audous`: Similarly larger apps take more time to deploy.
+Also, there is a higher risk of a production issue since all of the code is deployed on the same service, a faulty deployment can affect the entire app.
+That is this is a single source of failure.

-- `Scaling becomes harder`: Different sub services might need different resources.
-For example, an Image Processing piece might need more CPU power, where as an in memory database might need more memory capabilites.
-Conflicting resource needs makes it harder to scale the application.
+- `Scaling becomes harder`: Different sub-services might need different resources.For example, an Image Processing service would  probably be more CPU intensive and can benefit from more CPU power.
+Where as, an in mermory cache or database makes more use of the RAM or SSD capabilites and would benefit from boosting these resources instead.
+You might end up with conflicting needs, thus making it harder to scale the application properly.

 ### 1.4.1: The Scale Cube